jianhayes/jianhayes.github.io/_pages/about.md

 About Laboratory and Research
 ------
-My graduate academic advisors are [Prof. Yidong Li](http://faculty.bjtu.edu.cn/8408/) and [Dr. Chuntao Ding](http://faculty.bjtu.edu.cn/9721/).
+My master supervisors are [Prof. Yidong Li](http://faculty.bjtu.edu.cn/8408/) and [Dr. Chuntao Ding](http://faculty.bjtu.edu.cn/9721/).

 <!--
 I am also a graduate student member in [Key Laboratory of Big Data & Artificial Intelligence in Transportation, Ministry of Education(BATLab)](http://batlab.bjtu.edu.cn/), and Prof. Yidong Li is the boss of BATLab.